wcrasta/SWA-Scraper/README.md

 `--interval, -i [minutes] # Optional.
 How often to scrape the airline's website (in minutes).
 Default value = 3 hours.`

+`--no-text, -nt # Optional.
+Do not send a text message when a lower price is found.`

 For more information on the available command line arguments use the following command.

 `python app.py --help`